SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_ble_power_save/readme.md

 ## Purpose / Scope

 The coex application demonstrates the procedure about how to configure the device in WisConnect coex mode with wlan standby and BLE connected power save.
-In this coex application, Silicon Labs BLE device connects with remote BLE device (ex:Smart phone with spp pro application) and issue connected power save command to module.In parallel Silicon Labs WiFi interface connects with an Access Point in station mode and issue connected power save command.
+In this coex application, Silicon Labs BLE device connects with remote BLE device (ex:Smart phone with Simplicity Connect App) and issue connected power save command to module.In parallel Silicon Labs WiFi interface connects with an Access Point in station mode and issue connected power save command.

 ## Prerequisites / Setup Requirements